The Ultimate Guide To Understanding Your Ideal Customer & Creating Your Buyer Persona

 You might find that buyer gender influences what you pitch, where you pitch it, and how.
 That’s fine.
 Build two profiles.
 Target your audience.
 And if it’s a generic audience, address both persona’s wants, needs, emotions, and aspirations.
 Help them achieve their goals and you will achieve yours.

-You might have multiple products to market, each with their own target market group.
+You might have multiple products to market, each with its own target market group.
 That’s fine too.
 As always, start where you’ll have the most impact, but construct a persona or avatar that specifically targets your buyer persona for each one.

 You may find that you need to revise and adapt your buyer persona over time.
 Maybe there’s something you missed when you first constructed it, or perhaps it has even become redundant.
 But if you can find the person you want to sell to, you have a far better chance of making that sale!